 Once upon a time in a land far away, there lived a young girl named Linda.
 Linda loved to learn and actually enjoyed her school years.
 One afternoon, as Linda was rushing to her next class, she was stopped by one of her teachers, Mrs. M. Mrs. M looked Linda in the eye and simply said, “You should be a teacher.”

-So Linda followed her own yellow brick road.
+As often happens for members of the human species, life took Linda on a different path and she followed her own yellow brick road.
 She started in the corporate world as a secretary and progressed to Office Manager, Vice President of Purchasing, Vice President of Customer Relations, and Vice President of Sales.
 Along the way, she experimented with more creative pursuits such as interior decorating and gift basket creation, but the siren song of business always lured her back.

-In her “just do it” way, Linda set up an ironing board (!) to hold the borrowed video camera and proceeded to conduct her first workshop – in front of a very attentive audience, her 4-legged “kids”!
-Once she was certain that the kitty’s tail was not showing at the bottom of the video frame, she mailed the tapes to 3 companies and heard back from 2 of them.
-One wanted her to sign up for their very expensive “training school” and maybe they could then get her some work.
-And perhaps that was legitimate, but the offer that Linda found particularly exciting came from the prestigious Dun & Bradstreet (D & B).
-D & B flew Linda to New York for an interview that included an audition during an actual workshop they were conducting.
+She began her foray into the field of training and facilitating by interviewing with the prestigious Dun & Bradstreet (D & B).
+D & B flew Linda to New York for that interview, which included an audition during an actual workshop they were conducting.
 The official trainer of that workshop gave Linda a glowing evaluation and Linda was hired the very next day.
 She conducted workshops for D & B around the country until they closed their Business Education Services Department to focus on the credit reporting segment of their business.

 In typical “Linda fashion,” when Linda got the news that she would no longer be presenting workshops for D & B, she reverted to her life motto (which she learned as a participant at a workshop, of course!): When anything happens in your life, you only have 3 possible choices; you can change the situation, leave the situation, or change your response to the situation.
 Linda knew she couldn’t change the fact that D & B had closed the Business Education Services department.
 She couldn’t leave the situation – it had already left her!
 Her only option was to change her response to the situation.
 Instead of feeling discouraged (well, okay, she did give herself exactly 79 seconds to pout!) or sidetracked from the career she had already come to love, she set about finding a way she could share the vast amounts of knowledge she had gained through her many years of experience working with people.